Elektrobit/crinit/doc/adr/adr-task-include-strategy.md

 ### Option 1 - All options possible, pre-set policy

 We have a pre-set append/override policy, like "Options get appended to where possible.
-If the option is single value, it will be overriden.
-If multipled include files are given, append and override appends in the order they are INCLUDEd.
+If the option is single value, it will be overriden."
+If multiple include files are given, append and override happens in the order they are INCLUDEd.
 All options valid in task configurations are also valid in `INCLUDE` files.

 #### Pros